-Other plants privy to an Earwig’s diet also includes clover, celery, sunflowers, grapes, beets and roses.
+Other plants privy to Earwig’s diet also include clover, celery, sunflowers, grapes, beets, and roses.

-When protecting themselves from predators, Earwigs will squirt a fowl-smelling discharge of yellow liquid which come from the scent glands on their dorsal side of the I segmented abdomen.
+When protecting themselves from predators, Earwigs will squirt a foul-smelling discharge of yellow liquid which comes from the scent glands on their dorsal side of the I segmented abdomen.
 And if necessary, will use its pincers as a defense mechanism, as well.